 Should you focus on Net Interest Income – NII (Earnings) or MVE (Value)?
 Can you optimize both?
 A brief review of the debate and the reason why boards find it easier to focus on NII discussions.
 We also sneak in a brief discussion on the NII template and basic calculations.
 Nothing too intense, just a flavor.

 An opportunity to dissect the interaction between Gaps (Positive or Negative), Sensitivity (Asset or Liability) and interest rate outlook (rising or declining).
-How does that fit in with your assessment of your bank’s strategy.
+How does that fit in with your assessment of your bank’s strategy?

-You can’t walk away from a course on ALM without discussion modified duration and convexity.
+You can’t walk away from a course on ALM training without discussion modified duration and convexity.
 We try and keep it painless using the example of building a duration and convexity calculator for US treasuries.

-A glossary of terms for the lost and confused.
+Asset Liability Management glossary of terms for the lost and confused.

 Need more great content on Asset Liability Management.
-Checkout the Asset Liability Management Crash Course Package on our store.
+Check out the Asset Liability Management Crash Course Package on our store.
 Combined study guide with sample Excel templates.